GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="CREDS"></a>
 ## Credits

-### Resources Used
--   jQuery: How do I test whether an element exists? - [View](https://learn.jquery.com/using-jquery-core/faq/how-do-i-test-whether-an-element-exists/).
-Used this method to check if the project panel was already added to the dashboard.
--   [MDN Web Docs](https://developer.mozilla.org/) : For Semantic Structure reference.

 ### Code Credits
 -   All Reused styles are in reused-styles.css
 -   Scrollbar CSS Styling: from Digital Ocean: https://www.digitalocean.com/community/tutorials/css-scrollbars, in reused-styles.css

+-   GitHub Widget Code from [Code Institute](https://codeinstitute.net/)
--   The XMLHttpRequest callback code in script.js came from Code Institute, Interactive Frontend Development Module, Full Stack Software Deveveloper Program:
+    -   This code originated from Code Institute's Interactive Frontend Development module for the Full Stack Software Developer course.
+Modifcations were mostly applied for struture and style.
-    Find code use indicated by "CODE REUSE - XMLHttpRequest Callback" `gd(JSON.parse(this.responseText));`
+    -   All JS code is in the github-information.js file.

--   The localStorage check code in script.js is from MDN: [CODE REUSE - MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).
+-   The localStorage check code in script.js is from [MDN - Using_the_Web_Storage_API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).
 This code checks to make sure that the browser can support localStorage and has it turned on.
     Find code use indicated by "CODE REUSE - localStorage Check "

--   The skills progress bar code on the Skill Page came from Bootstrap Documentation: https://getbootstrap.com/docs/4.6/components/progress/:
+-   Progress bars in the Project Panels came from Bootstrap Documentation: https://getbootstrap.com/docs/4.6/components/progress/:
-    Find code use indicated by "CODE REUSE - Progress Bar" `<div class="row progress-section">`
+    Find code use indicated by "CODE REUSE - Progress Bar"
-           `<div class="col">`
-                `<div class="progress">`
-                   ` <div class="progress-bar" role="progressbar" aria-valuenow="60" aria-valuemin="0" aria-valuemax="100" style="width: 90%;">`
-                       ` <span class="sr-only">90% complete</span>.......`

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-  //Clear form
+-   Clear form
-        /* CODE REUSE - Clearing loop reused from W3Schools.com: https://www.w3schools.com/js/tryit.asp?filename=tryjs_form_elements */
+        Clearing loop reused from W3Schools.com: https://www.w3schools.com/js/tryit.asp?filename=tryjs_form_elements

         var x = document.getElementById("projectFormModal");
         var i;
         for (i = 0; i < x.length ;i++) {
-          x.elements[i].value = "";
+          x.elements[i].value = "";`
         }
+-   Tooltips
+    -   Used the CSS based tooltips code from W3Schools: https://www.w3schools.com/css/css_tooltip.asp

 -   [Digital Ocean : How To Style Scrollbars with CSS](https://www.digitalocean.com/community/tutorials/css-scrollbars)